brandon-rhodes/python-patterns/gang-of-four/bridge/index.rst

   it can declare init that extends the superclass’s list of arguments with the additional arguments it needs and safely call super() init

+no longer have to build new classes can just plug things together at runtime

 actual logging module more complicated